 The Manager is responsible for all equipment assigned to his/her team.
 Equipment is the largest part of our annual budget.
 Therefore, we ask everyone to please treat all equipment as if you paid for it yourself, because in reality, you did.
 Equipment must be turned in clean and dry at the end of the season.
 If you cannot turn in your equipment on one of the dates provided to you due to vacations or work schedules, you must contact the equipment commissioner prior to those dates to make arrangements.
 Managers who do not turn in their equipment could face a one year suspension from coaching.
 (See #6 of SAA Policies in this handbook.)
 Important Note: Helmets and catchers equipment are shared among the teams.
 Please report any type of contamination, such as lice, strep, etc. to equipment commissioner so the equipment can be immediately replaced, resulting in minimal exposure.

 Players are required to wear the complete uniform provided to them at all games.
 Uniforms shall be worn in the proper manner with shirts tucked in.
-The complete uniform includes; shorts, socks and jersey.
-Visors are optional during play; however, we recommend for safety reasons that you encourage the players to wear them.
-If a visor is worn, it MUST be the visor provided with the uniform.
+The complete uniform includes; shorts/pants, socks and jersey.
 Bandanas, handkerchiefs, headbands and the like are not approved headgear.
 Players may wear scrunchies or tie-ups if worn in good taste and not worn in a derogatory fashion.
 A player will not be allowed to play in a game without their complete uniform.
 During inclement weather, long sleeve shirts can be worn under the jersey.
 Jackets can be worn over the uniform but must be zipped or snapped closed.
 The uniform cost is included in the registration, so the players do not return the uniforms.

 The Schaumburg Athletic Association has a secondary medical insurance policy that is designed to help families that have no insurance of their own or minimum coverage.
 The parents' insurance policy is expected to cover any accidents.
 In the event of an injury during a softball practice or game only, if a parent has no insurance and wishes to file a claim with SAA, the manager should contact the Head Commissioner to obtain a form.
 Please note: The family will be responsible for the deductible.
 The appropriate paperwork must be submitted within 30 days to the SAA office.
 The insurance covers league scheduled practices and games only.